Dhvani-intwala/My-Books-Store/README.md

 - As a logged in website user, I can:

-1. make wishlist products page in which I can edit or/and buy books at any time
+1. Make wishlist products page in which I can edit or/and buy books at any time
 2. Subscribe to a newsletter, so I can always be up to date with the latest promotions
 3. Save my data under my personal profile.
 4. Manage my profile by updating my details.